The CMS Do Not Hire List: 5 Best Practices for Your Facility

 3. Screen Upon Hiring, and Monthly Afterward

 Facilities need to perform exclusion screening for every newly hired employee, contractor, and vendor.
-The Centers for Medicare and Medicaid Services (CMS) recommends checking monthly for verification of current staff’s compliance.
+CMS recommends performing monthly exclusion checks to verify current staff’s compliance.
 Routine screening is important, as poor oversight could lead to detrimental patient harm and substantial fines for your facility.

 4. Consult Legal Counsel

-If a current or prospective employee comes up on an exclusion list, you should speak to a lawyer.
-It’s important to follow the necessary steps for reporting, and the employee will likely need to be terminated promptly, a decision and process that should be reviewed by counsel.
+If a current or prospective employee comes up on a state Medicaid exclusion list, SAM exclusion list, or OIG exclusion list, you should speak to a lawyer.
+It’s important to follow the necessary steps for reporting.
+The employee may need to be terminated promptly, a decision and process that should be reviewed by counsel.
 Documenting that you handled the situation in a timely manner is necessary, so make sure to save evidence (screenshots, time stamps, emails, and documents) for potential legal review.

 5. Hire a Chief Compliance Officer to Help

-Periodically reviewing employee compliance can take considerable amounts of time, but hospital management is often swamped with many other important tasks.
-Consider appointing a member of staff to manage the duties of exclusion list screening, auditing, and reporting.
+Periodically reviewing employee compliance can take a considerable amount of time, but hospital management is often swamped with many other important tasks.
+Consider appointing a member of staff to manage screening procedures, such as OIG exclusion monitoring, auditing, and reporting.

-A chief compliance officer can efficiently process and organize the data necessary to verify that your team members are allowed to work.
+A chief compliance manager can efficiently process and organize the data necessary to verify that your team members are allowed to work.
 They can keep documents centralized and secure, and are aware of laws pertaining to employment.
-Prioritizing safety and accountability within the leadership on your executive team can not only minimize your legal exposure, but also help you to deliver safe, quality care to your patients.
+Prioritizing safety and accountability within your facility’s leadership structure may minimize your legal exposure and help you to deliver safe, quality care to your patients.

 Discover More Ways to Ensure High Quality Care